Connectivity graphs of uncertainty regions: Introduction

+Other work on geometric optimization with uncertainty regions has been framed using the notions of imprecise data or neighborhoods.
+For studies of shortest paths with uncertainty regions see~\cite{pk-aspas-10,dmmw-rsprm-14,dmm-mspip-15}.
+For a more general treatment and discussion of problems such as convex hulls, see L{\"o}ffler and van Kreveld~\cite{lv-lschi-10}, who also considered the size of bounding boxs, diameters and related problems in~\cite{lv-lbbsm-10}.
+A discrete variant in $d$-dimensional space was considered by Ding and Xu~\cite{dx-scccp-11}, who studied the problem of picking one representative each from a family of finite sets, such that the resulting set has a small enclosing hypersphere.
+Fiala \emph{et al.}~\cite{fiala05} considered ``systems of distant representatives'', which amounts to maximizing the minimum distance between selected points.
+This is related to but different from our work in this paper: we aim for minimizing the maximum length in a spanning tree.

+Another angle is to consider topological changes under uncertainty: when does the structure of an optimal solution change when the input data is perturbed?
+Abellanas \emph{et al.}~\cite{ahr-stdt-99} studied this structure with respect to the largest perturbation of a set of planar points that keeps the Delaunay triangulation unchanged.
+Conversely, problems of determining a necessary perturbation in order to achieve a desired change have also been studied; e.g., see Arkin \emph{et al.}\cite{adk+-ct-11} for deciding whether a given set of neighborhoods has a convex stabber, which amounts to deciding whether a given set can be moved into a convex position.
+For further discussions of related problems, see the excellent exposition by L{\"o}ffler and van Kreveld~\cite{lv-lschi-10}.

-\subsubsection{Our Main Results.}
+\subsection{Our Main Results.}

-After sketching that many variants of BCU are NP-hard (some even to approximate), we give exact and approximation algorithms for certain variants.
+After showing that several variants of BCU are NP-hard (some even to approximate), we give exact and approximation algorithms for certain variants.
 Given the geometric nature of our problems, we use the Euclidean measure of distance.
-Our main results are as follows: \begin{enumerate} \item We show that BCU is NP-hard even in the simple case when the uncertainty regions are vertical line segments.
-Our proof technique also works when the regions are all squares or even pairs of points; We show that it is NP-hard to approximate BCU within a factor less than $\sqrt{5}/2$ when the uncertainty regions are pairs of points.
+Our main results are as follows: \begin{enumerate} \item We show that BCU is NP-hard even in the simple cases in which the uncertainty regions are point pairs and vertical line segments, respectively.
+Our proof technique also works when the regions are all squares.
+We further show that it is NP-hard to approximate BCU within a factor less than $\sqrt{5}/2$ when the uncertainty regions are pairs of points.
 See Section~\ref{sec:hardness}. \item We present an exact algorithm for BCU when the instance consists of $n$ fixed points and $k$ line segments.
 The algorithm is polynomial in $n$ for constant $k$.
-See Section~\ref{sec:exactAlgorithm}. \item For uncertainty regions that are all unit disks, we give a simple constant additive approximation algorithm for this problem.
+The output of this algorithm is correct up to precision $\delta$, $\delta > 0$.
+See Section~\ref{sec:exactAlgorithm}. \item For uncertainty regions that are all unit disks, we give a simple constant additive approximation algorithm for BCU.
 A slight modification of this algorithm gives a constant multiplicative approximation in case the disks are \emph{non-overlapping}.
-See Section~\ref{sec:constant_factor_and_additive_approx}. \end{enumerate}
+See Section~\ref{sec:constant_factor_and_additive_approx}. \item We provide approximation results for the WCU.
+In particular, we establish methods with additive and multiplicative performance guarantees.
+See Section~\ref{sec:wcu}. \end{enumerate}